wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 | Transfer ownership        | ✅     |       |        |        |       |
 | Leave the project         |        | ✅    | ✅      | ✅      |✅    |

-> **Note:** To edit Git projects, users need permissions in both Stoplight and the Git repository.
+- *: To edit Git projects, users need permissions in both Stoplight and the Git repository.

-`*` Unless disabled at the workspace level.
+- **: Unless disabled at the workspace level.
 See [Governance Settings](workspace-governance.md) for details.

+> **Note:** Workspace Owners have the same permissions as Project Owners for all projects in a workspace.

 ### Request Project Permissions